-Most entering graduate students need to update their immunization status.
+Graduate students need to update their immunization status.
 Although the following immunizations are not required for graduate school entry, they are strongly recommended by the American College Health Association and the Centers for Disease Control and Prevention in Atlanta, Georgia: Tetanus/Diphtheria (booster within ten years); M.M.R.-Measles, Mumps, Rubella (two doses required); TB skin test (PPD) within the past year; Hepatitis B vaccine series of three; and the Meningococcal (Menomune) vaccine (for those students under the age of 25).
 For more information regarding these immunizations, students should contact their health provider or the Student Health Center at (310) 506-4316.
+Students also may visit the center's Web site at www.pepperdine.edu/healthcenter/.